ariebovenberg/whenever/docs/overview.rst

 While the standard library has a single :class:`~datetime.datetime` type, **whenever** provides five distinct types.
-Each is designed to communicate intent and prevent common mistakes.
+Each is designed to communicate intent, prevent mistakes, and optimize performance.
 You probably won't need all of them simultaneously in your project.
 Read on to find out which one is right for you.

 .. code-block:: python

    from whenever import (
-       UTCDateTime, OffsetDateTime, ZonedDateTime, LocalSystemDateTime, NaiveDateTime, )
+       UTCDateTime, OffsetDateTime, ZonedDateTime, LocalSystemDateTime, NaiveDateTime )

 Here's a summary of how you can use them: